PRELIMINARY PROGRAM OF

 Eric Llaveria Caselles, Technical University Berlin DE; Marxism-Feminism as a framework to re-think trans politics and theory.

-Suzana Rahde Gerchmann, University of London, UK; Gendered Subjectivity Law and Capitalism.
+Suzana Rahde Gerchmann, City, University of London, UK; Gendered Subjectivity Law and Capitalism.
 Women’s Oppression and the role of Law in Emancipation.

-12.00 – 13.00
+12.00 – 13.00 LUNCH BREAK

 13.00-15.00 – PANEL ROUND 6